barryquinn1/ati_xai/README.md

 # XAI in Finance
-A lecture considering the implications of of explainable machine learning in finance
+A lecture considering the implications of [eXplainable AI (XAI)](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) for financial machine learning.